1. What is the Baylor@MCC program?

 11. Can a student change his/her major while enrolled in the Baylor@MCC program?

 Yes.
 While you won't declare a major until you begin full-time study at Baylor, be sure to consult with your advisor if you are considering a change in your intended major.
+You will only be allowed to change to an approved Baylor@MCC program major.
+If you are interested in changing to a major not included in the program you will have to leave the Baylor@MCC program and apply to Baylor as a transfer student.

 12. How will students register for classes?